-Back pain from spine arthritis
+Back pain from spinal arthritis

 To learn more about how Laser Spine Institute can help you reclaim your life, contact us today.
-You can speak to one of our Spine Care Consultants who can provide you with information about our minimally invasive decompression and stabilization procedures.
+You can speak to a member of our team who can provide you with information about our minimally invasive decompression and stabilization procedures.

 You can also ask for your free MRI review* to determine if you are a potential candidate for one of our procedures.